 Student Services

-To help students and recent graduates, Lansing Community College may provide student services including:
+To help support students, Lansing Community College may provide student services like those listed below:- Distance learning

 - Weekend and night classes available